Job hunting can be a strenuous endeavor, not to mention humbling. It leaves you open to

 Regular background checks, while annoying, are at best tolerable.
 But when a prospective

 employer starts asking if they can check your credit score?
-That’s the part where things become
+That’s where things become

 a little contentious.